-It’s pretty amazing to me that after 14 years of exploring Washington State and the Northwest, I feel like I’ve barely scratched the surface of beautiful places to see!
-It’s equally amazing that until Tuesday, I hadn’t done a single hike on the Mountain Loop Highway.
+It’s pretty amazing to me that after 14 years of exploring Washington State and the Northwest I feel like I’ve barely scratched the surface of beautiful places to see.
+It’s equally amazing that until Tuesday I hadn’t done much exploring on the Mountain Loop Highway.
 How did such an incredible place evade me for so long?
-Well, one thing is for sure: my to-hike list just got a whole lot longer.
+Well, one thing is for sure: my “to-hike” list just got a whole lot longer.

 After a morning fiasco of forgetting my hiking boots and having to detour back home, I pulled into the trailhead lot at 11:30, later than I wanted.
 It was nice to see only 5 cars: enough to make some trail friends without being too busy.
 Even though I had lights, I was incredibly motivated to get down and back off the icy roads before dark, so I set a blazing pace up the mountain.
 About a half mile up I ran into a hiker coming down who told me that if I were hiking all the way I “better not dawdle”.
 I assured him I was pretty speedy.

 The trail begins in beautiful forest and was snowy from the start.
 There were a few small icy spots but for the most part, the traction was good.
 I didn’t really need MicroSpikes but I used them anyway since I figured I’d eventually need them.
-For the first 2 miles or so the trail climbs up numerous switchbacks until you reach a small clearing tantalizing you with views of Big Four Mountain.
+For the first 2 miles or so the trail climbs up numerous switchbacks until it reaches a small clearing with gorgeous views of Big Four Mountain.
 I was sooooo excited for this summit!

 A well worn trench all the way up made for pretty easy going through the deepening snow.
 I stopped to linger in one section of trail right before you make an easterly turn to the summit.
 With the fresh snow in the trees and the sun shining it was spectacular!

 As I stopped to take photos I noticed the snow around me looked different and when I got closer I couldn’t believe how gorgeous it was!
 After posting a picture on Facebook a friend identified it as hoar frost, formed during cold and clear nights when water vapor leaves the snowpack.
-Apparently it’s a big problem in areas like Colorado but we typically don’t see it here in the Pacific Northwest because we’re hardly ever very cold and clear.
-It can act almost like ball bearings under a big slab of snow, a serious avalanche hazard on steep slopes.
-Well, it sure was pretty to look at and I took quite a few pictures.
+Apparently it’s a big problem in areas like Colorado but we typically don’t see it here in the Pacific Northwest because we’re hardly ever both cold and clear.
+Hoar frost can act like ball bearings under a big slab of snow and is a serious avalanche hazard on steep slopes.

-Indeed, the brutal steep snow climb was short and after a draining slog I met 3 other people just below the summit who were enjoying their summit libations in the sunshine out of the wind.
+Indeed, the brutal steep snow climb was short and after a draining slog I met three other people just below the summit who were enjoying their summit libations in the sunshine out of the wind.
 When I finally pushed over the top of Dickerman I thought I had stepped into heaven.
-I just could NOT believe the amazing views!!
-These kind of summits where you suddenly take that last step and are greeted by a full sky view of mountains everywhere are so dramatic and breathtaking.
-You almost wonder how it’s even real that this stunning view is right there before your eyes.
-This truly is the reason for living!
+I could not believe the views!
+These kind of summits where you suddenly take that last step and are greeted to a full panorama of mountains are so dramatic and breathtaking.

 Compared to the 50mph wind gusts I hiked in a few weeks ago, today seemed tame, but still windy enough to chill you to the bone.
 Even with extra layers I knew I unfortunately wasn’t hanging out to sunbathe.
 I snapped photo after photo and sat a while enjoying the solitude.
 Dickerman far exceeded my expectations, wow.

-Despite getting a bit bogged in the deep snow, I had managed to hike up in about 2 hours and hit the summit around 1:30.
-I knew I had plenty of time to get down before dark so I lingered in the snowfield for a bit, enjoying the views and letting Jake play in the snow.
+Despite getting a bit bogged in the deep snow I had managed to hike up in about 2 hours and hit the summit around 1:30.
+I knew I had plenty of time to get down before dark so I lingered a bit, enjoying the views and letting Jake play in the snow.

 The hike down went quickly and we returned to the trailhead around 3:45.
 My only regret of the trip was not stopping at the Big Four Ice Caves on the drive out.
 I was so concerned about getting off the icy Mountain Loop Highway before dark that I decided I’d come back another time.
 A scary black ice incident two winters ago while driving to the Methow has made me a bit nervous about dark icy roads.